 Relatives Notified & Address: Son of Thomas Harold & Lilian Florence Lamont, of Ipswich.

-Father: Thomas Harold Lamont, born October 1896, Denton, Nova Scotia, Canada – died 1927, Camberwell, South London.
+Father: Thomas Harold Lamont, born October 1896, Trenton, Nova Scotia, Canada – died 1927, Camberwell, South London.
+A Glass Blower.

 Mother: Lilian Florence Lamont (nee Wincott), born October 1898, Southwark, London.